Zephilinox/folio/_posts/2017-11-19-dynamic_memory.markdown

 game_data could have been allocated on the stack as I did previously with InputManager and StateManager, however the constructor requires passing the renderer, which isn't in a valid state before it is initialised properly.

-As I write this I realise I could just set the default renderer pointer to nullptr and assign the game as a friend class of game_data so I can call a protected function where I can pass in the renderer once it's initialised.
+As I write this I realise I could just set the default renderer pointer to nullptr and assign the game as a friend class of game_data so I can call a private function where I can pass in the renderer once it's initialised.
 I'll go do that now...

 ### Done